April Media: Claims and responses

+Following the 2008 Tibetan unrest and the disruptions to the 2008 Olympic Torch relay, Rao Jin viewed a niche as existing for a private media outlet in China that could rally what he called "April youths" to "seize the discursive power" for China.
+Believing that China should increase its soft power, Rao established Anti-CNN to counter what he contended was lies and distortions broadcast by Western media outlets like CNN.

-April Media (under the then-name Anti-CNN) has claimed that Western media has frequently implied that it has been the Chinese police, and not rioters, who have killed people.
+April Media (under the then-name Anti-CNN) has contended that Western media has frequently implied that it has been the Chinese police, and not rioters, who have killed people.
 Description of events during the 2008 Tibet incident were positioned alongside phrases such as 'Chinese crackdown', giving a false impression that the Chinese authorities, not the rioters, were the cause of the injuries and killings.
 According to Rao Jin, CNN and BBC only reported selectively, and grossly misrepresented the incident.

 Rao was invited to attend an interview show by the China Central Television in the program of Oriental Horizon (东方时空).
 The title of the show was "Warning to CNN: why the Chinese Internet folks got angry" (正告CNN：中国网民为何愤怒).
 During the interview, Rao said that he had established the site "to expose the facts, to make the facts publicized to as many people as possible".
 The site now claims about 500,000 visits per day, 60% of which are from China.